oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/domain-lifecycle/README.md

 weblogic-domain-1  domain1           cluster-2  0    4    0     NA       NA
 ```

-Use the following command to print status of all clusters in 'domain1' in 'weblogic-domain-1' namespace.
+Use the following command to view the status of all WebLogic clusters in 'domain1' in 'weblogic-domain-1' namespace.
 ```
 $ clusterStatus.sh -d domain1 -n weblogic-domain-1